beingamanforever/Monte-Carlo-Simulation/README.md

 # Monte-Carlo-Simulation
-Usage of Monte Carlo Simulation to Optimise Portfolio to maximise an investor's max returns off a given investment amount vested among various assets.
+The objective of this project is to develop a Monte Carlo simulation model for portfolio optimization to maximise an investor's max returns off a given investment amount vested among various assets.
+It required to construct and analyze portfolios composed of various asset classes (e.g., stocks, bonds, and alternative investments) to maximize expected returns while managing risk.

 # About the project
 I forecasted stock prices using the Monte Carlo simulation.
 I used this data to predict the weights associated with each associated for getting maximal returns at minimal risk.
 Moreover I generated the optimum portfolio using various risk-return measures like sharpe ratio, and discussed various normality quantification norms like Q-Q plot etc. I also analysed the relationship between various assets by correlation and covariance matrix that would help the investor in finding the optimal portfolio based on a certain risk-free rate.